Visiting the Hardmans' House: what you need to know

 How can I stay safe on the tour?

 Tours are limited to six people.
-We recommend wearing a face covering in enclosed, crowded areas.
+Face coverings are a personal choice, but we recommend wearing a face covering in enclosed, crowded areas.
 We would be grateful if you could keep a respectful distance between yourself and our volunteers, staff and other visitors so that we can keep everyone safe.

 Can I bring my bag on the tour?